 Every breath is an invitation to feel.
-A radical act of opening to what is alive, and surrendering to all that is ready to be expressed through us.
+A radical act of opening to what is alive, and a softening into all that is ready to be expressed through us.

 The process both relaxes and energizes the body, creating a safe internal environment to resolve past experiences, gain deeper insight, access our innate healing energy, rewire ways of being that are in alignment with our virtues, and remember the innocent pleasure of being alive.

 Breathwork can bring forth awareness and insights that may not be easily accessed throughout daily life.
 Imprints of stress, trauma, and limiting beliefs may emerge that have been stored in the mind-body.
-Unexpressed and suppressed emotions and sensations can emerge as well, including passion, pleasure, ecstatic and even orgasmic states.
+Unexpressed and suppressed emotions and sensations can emerge as well, including anger, grief, sadness, fear, as well as passion, pleasure, ecstatic and even orgasmic states.
 The practice invites us to understand that what arises in a session is here to be neutralised and integrated by our own loving, presence.

 WHERE DOES IT COME FROM?

-Various breath practices have been utilized and shared by Shamans and Yogis since ancient times.
-Present-day breathwork practices emerged out of the consciousness era of the 60’s to support people in addressing core wounds and trauma held in the mind-body.
+The breathwork practice that I share emerged out of the consciousness era of the 60’s as a psychosomatic therapy to help people address core wounds and trauma held in the mind-body.

 Two branches blossomed at around the same time: Rebirthing and Holotropic Breathwork.
 Rebirthing was pioneered by Leonard Orr and advanced by Sondra Ray and many others.
 The practice aimed to address birth-related trauma, unresolved emotions, and developmental disturbances.
-The purpose was for integration and ultimately to return to a place of ease and rest.
+At the beginning, the breathwork was often done in a bathtub, underwater, to simulate the womb experience.
+The purpose was to resolve physiological, psychological, and emotional imprints and patterns.
+And to experience integration, relaxation, reconnection to the divine, and ultimately, to return to ease and peace.

 Holotropic Breathwork was the work of Stanislav Groff.
 Parallel to the therapeutic work he was doing with psychedelics, he found that breathwork served as an effective transformational tool to explore alternate states of consciousness and help the body return to a state of wholeness.